 On the positive side, Carberry notes that clients are becoming more educated about bed bugs and the most effective forms of treatment.
 The key ingredients are comprehensive inspections and proven bed bug control techniques.

 “One of our large healthcare clients actually did a complete canine inspection of all of their facilities,” Carberry notes.
-“Some people are more proactive about bed bugs than others.
+“Some businesses are more proactive about bed bugs than others.

-Like the rest of us, nursing homes are very much concerned with bed-bug problems.
-A difficult pest that can be tricky to eliminate, bed bugs are definitely on the radar of nursing-home clients, says Mark Rosenthal, Health Care and Food Processing Specialist for Western.
-To assist, Western focuses on bed-bug education, adding value for clients through in-service presentations that help nursing-home leadership and residents prepare for and address issues proactively.
+Like the rest of us, senior living facilities are very concerned about bed bug problems.
+A difficult pest that can be tricky to eliminate, bed bugs are definitely on the radar of nursing home clients.
+To assist, Western focuses on bed-bug education, adding value for clients through in-service presentations that help nursing home leadership, staff, and residents prepare for and address issues proactively.

 Bed Bugs in Assisted Living Facilities Require Sensitivity

-Sensitivity is essential when dealing with nursing home bed bug issues.
+Sensitivity is essential when dealing with bed bug issues in nursing homes.

 If the appearance of bed bugs has ever affected your business, you understand the complications they can cause.
 Dealing with such an issue as this is particularly difficult in healthcare and property management; but, perhaps even more so in assisted living facilities.
 These types of situations need to be handled with sensitivity, as there are a number of reasons why bed bug issues can arise.